Coventry UK City of Culture 2021: Delay

 In July 2020, it was announced that the City of Culture events in Coventry would be delayed by five months due to the COVID-19 pandemic.
 The opening event Coventry Moves was planned to take place on 15 May 2021.
 However, though Coventry took the title on 15 May, the signature opening event was pushed back to 5 June.

+Resources

+Coventry Atlas

+Coventry Atlas, a local history and contemporary culture map, launched in 2021.
+As of April 2024, the map contains 5,676 records, 180 collections, nine walking trails and 40 historical map overlays.

+The map is a collaboration between Coventry University, Culture Coventry and the Coventry City of Culture Trust.
+Coventry Atlas was developed as part of the Coventry Great Place Scheme funded by the Heritage Fund, Arts Council England and Historic England with partner funding from Coventry City Council, the University of Warwick, Coventry University, Coventry and Warwickshire Local Enterprise Partnership and Coventry’s Business Improvement District.

 Events

 Coventry Moves

 Coventry Moves was the opening event of the year, which saw "the city transformed, rising from adversity in a spectacular performance".
 It was co-directed by Justine Themen and Nigel Jamieson.

 Terry Hall Presents Home Sessions

 Terry Hall, lead singer of Coventry band The Specials will run a three-day music event in July 2021.

 Turner Prize 2021

 The Turner Prize for visual arts is due to be hosted at the Herbert Art Gallery and Museum from 29 September 2021 to 12 January 2022.
 The four shortlisted artists will present a new work at the Herbert during the year.